 We have a limited operating history upon which investors may rely in evaluating our business and prospects.
-We have generated limited revenues to date, and as of December 31, 2018, we had an accumulated deficit of approximately \$225 million.
-Our ability to generate revenues more reliably and on a larger scale, and to achieve profitability, will depend on our ability to execute our business plan, complete the development and approval of our technology, incorporate the technology into products that customers wish to buy, and, to secure financing to enable us to do all this.
+We have generated limited revenues to date, and as of December 31, 2019, we had an accumulated deficit of approximately \$263 million.
+Our ability to generate revenues and achieve profitability will depend on our ability to execute our business plan, complete the development and approval of our technology, incorporate the technology into products that customers wish to buy, and if necessary, secure additional financing.
 There can be no assurance that our technology will be adopted widely, that we will ever earn revenues sufficient to support our operations, or that we will ever be profitable.
 Furthermore, there can be no assurance that we will be able to raise capital as and when we need it to continue our operations.
 If we are unable to raise sufficient additional capital, we may be required to delay, reduce or severely curtail our research and development or other operations, which could have a material adverse effect on our business, operating results, financial condition, long-term prospects and ability to continue as a viable business.
 If we are unable to generate revenues of significant scale to cover our costs of doing business, our losses will continue and we may not achieve profitability, which could negatively impact the value of your investment in our securities.